International Study Options

 This spring semester program offers students the chance to live and study in Australia’s most exciting city.
 Students choose from a wide variety of courses offered at the University of New South Wales (UNSW), one of Australia’s “Group of Eight” premier universities.
 UNSW is located close to the hub of Sydney’s central business district.
-The program will give students the chance to explore mass media and communication in a challenging environment with a distinct world view, very different from that of the United States, but is also open to all majors.
-For further information, contact the Annenberg School for Communication and Journalism, Room 140, call (213) 821-2180, email email@example.com or visit annenberg.usc.edu/international.
+The program will give students the chance to explore mass media and communication in a challenging environment with a distinct world view, very different from that of the United States.
+The program is open to all majors.
+For further information, contact the Annenberg School for Communication and Journalism, Room 140, call (213) 821-2717, email email@example.com or visit annenberg.usc.edu/international.

 Semester in Yungaburra

 Through the School for Field Studies, students spend a semester at a field station in a rain forest in far northern Queensland, home to an amazing variety of exotic birds, plants and wildlife.
 Students enroll in four courses: Rainforest Ecology, Principles of Forest Management, Economic Policy and Socioeconomic Values, and Directed Research.
 The courses involve a great deal of hands-on fieldwork, and the directed research projects provide invaluable experience for students interested in graduate studies or in work dealing with the environment.
 Students share four- to eight-person cabins.